-In the most basic situation the widget will just use OutputData for rendering by casting it into e.g. HttpOutputData.
+In the most basic situation the widget will just use OutputData for rendering by casting it into e.g. HttpOutputData .
 In such a case the widget will just write out markup and return from the render() method optionally rendering children as well.
-The data for rendering will be drawn from the widget fields as well as (possibly) OutputData attributes.
+The data for rendering will be drawn from the widget fields, children and widget Environment.